astronomer/docs/learn/templating.md

 After defining a task and assigning it to a Python variable, you can modify its `template_fields` attribute.
 This allows you to enable Jinja templating for any field that is not templated by default.

-Prefer this method when you need to template a field only once.
+This method is preferable when you need to template a field only once.

 ```python
     from airflow.decorators import dag